ICE Adventure, Posted on December 14, 2020

 Brakes: ICE chose the Sturmey Archer Drum brakes and Tektro brand brake levers.
 This combination stops the trike more consistently than disc brakes because the brake surface and brake pads never get wet.
 I have no issue with the Sturmey Archer drum brakes.
 They are simple, reliable and easy to adjust, and stop well.
 ICE has a quick release wheel kit which makes removing the wheels a snap.
 ICE chose to add a parking brake to the rear wheel and a remote shifter to control the brake.
 This works well and is easier to work with for some people rather than the locking brake levers used by some other trike manufactures.

 Seat: The seat height on the Adventure is higher than most other brands offer.
 I will have to say the seat angle on the Adventure is the most adjustable I have found.
-The seat angle will adjust from 42 to 49 degrees, which makes the Adventure seat one of the most upright.
+The seat angle will adjust from 42 to 49 degrees, which makes the Adventure seat one of the most upright seat angle on the market.
 Now on to the seat mesh.
-ICE has been way ahead of their competition when it comes to the seat mesh.
-The seat mesh is breathable on the back so your back does not get too hot and sweaty.
+ICE has two seat mesh to choose from the Ergo Mesh and the Ergo Mesh Premium which is padded ICE has been way ahead of their competition when it comes to the seat mesh.
+The standard Ergo Mesh is breathable on the back so your back does not get too hot and sweaty.
 The bottom is breathable as well.
 ICE put in a breathable foam pad in the bottom of the seat to give you some extra support, plus extra comfort.
 The sides of the seat mesh have just the right amount of extra padding to not only cushion you from the seat frame, but also helps hold you in the seat a bit.
+The new Ergo Mesh Premium seat has been a huge huge success for ICE the Seat Mesh is padded through out and vented for breathability along with good support.

 Cons: Really none.
-Buy the trike to fit your riding style: Adventure, Sprint or Vortex.
+Buy the trike to fit your riding style: Adventure, Sprint or VTX.

 Best place to buy: Your local ICE bike dealer or www.industrialbicycles.com